What is exposure bracketing?

-- Decide on which mode you want to shoot in.
+- Decide on which shooting mode to use.

-- Decide on how fast or slow and set your drive mode or self timer accordingly.
+- Decide on how fast or slow you want to cycle through the exposure bracketing and set your drive mode or self timer accordingly.

 When is exposure bracketing not helpful?

-If there are moving elements in a scene and you’re planning on combining your exposure into one, it will be difficult to blend the images together, as each image will be slightly different from the others
+If there are moving elements in a scene and you plan to combine your exposure into one, it’ll be difficult to blend the images together.
+Each image will be slightly different from the others.

-If you’re planning on blending the images, ensure that the aperture stays the same throughout your images so that your depth of field is constant.
+However, if you plan on blending images, ensure that the aperture stays the same throughout your images so that your depth of field is constant.
 To do this, shoot in aperture priority or manual mode so that the shutter speed changes instead.

-When you’re photographing action your scene will change between each shot, so the chances of the best composition being the best exposure as well is small.
+When photographing action the scene change between each shot.
+So the chances of the best composition being the best exposure as well is small in shutter priority.

-You will have noticed that I didn’t just say bracketing throughout this article, but exposure bracketing.
-Although exposure bracketing is by far the most common and when photographers refer to bracketing, they usually mean exposure bracketing.
-However, there is more than just one type of bracketing.
-There is also:
+You’ll have noticed that I didn’t just say bracketing throughout this article, but exposure bracketing.
+It’s by far the most common form of bracketing and when photographers refer to bracketing, they usually mean exposure bracketing.

 - Flash bracketing